London Gateway: Access by road

 Road distribution is via the A13 to Junction 30 of the M25 motorway or via the A13 to the A130 and A12.
 As part of construction of the port, DP World London Gateway has invested significantly into improving road access to the facility.
 It increased capacity at the A13/Manorway junction, the main interchange for the port and the A13, by adding additional lanes.
-It also moved Sorrells roundabout south east by 50m so capacity and access at the roundabout could be increased.
+It also moved Sorrells roundabout southeast by 50 metres so capacity and access at the roundabout could be increased.
 DP World London Gateway has also contributed funding to the widening of the A13, a two-year project which started in 2017.
 As of March 2022 this project is not yet completed.

-There is an employee bus service which runs from Chafford Hundred, Grays and Stanford-le-Hope.
+There is an employee bus service which runs from Chafford Hundred, Grays, and Stanford-le-Hope.

 Reliability and safety

 The technology employed at DP World London Gateway makes the terminal safer than traditional ports.
 The automated stacking area means that personnel or hauliers do not have to closely interact with stacks of containers, as this is managed by robotic cranes.
-This means that adverse weather has only forced the port to close for five hours in three-and-a-half years– other UK deep-sea port have closed for longer periods due to weather.
+This means that adverse weather has only forced the port to close for five hours in three-and-a-half years – other UK deep-sea port have closed for longer periods due to weather.

 Shipping services

 DP World London Gateway continues to expand its customer base.
 It now offers UK exporters and importers the ability to ship through DP World London Gateway to and from 51 countries and more than 91 ports all over the world.
 THE Alliance – a container shipping consortium made up of Hapag Lloyd, NYK Line, K-Line, Mitsui-Osk Line and Yang Ming – offers services to and from Asia, including China, Vietnam and Thailand.
-A number of weekly services are available to and from both the east coast and west coast of South America, the Caribbean, United States, Australia, South Africa, Russia and the Mediterranean.
+A number of weekly services are available to and from both the east and west coasts of South America, the Caribbean, United States, Australia, South Africa, Russia, and the Mediterranean.

 The future

-Full development of the port – berths four, five and six – will be completed in line with market demand.
-With six deep-sea berths, 2700 m of linear quayside and 24 quay cranes, the port will have an annual capacity of 3.5 million TEU.
+As of 2026, there are four berths with a fifth under construction and a sixth to follow.
+With six deep-sea berths, 2700 m of linear quayside, and 24 quay cranes, the port will have an annual capacity of 3.5 million TEU.
 It is estimated that when the port is fully operational it will save 65 million HGV-miles and take 2,000 trucks off the road per day, with economic and environmental advantages.

-London Gateway expressed interest in becoming a freeport after the exit of the UK from the EU.